Cost to Attend

 Life University is a private institution and has the same tuition for all students per academic level, whether they have in-state or out-of-state residency.
 Tuition payment is due in full upon registration.
 Any charges such as tuition, housing, meal plans and/or student fees/fines are due by the second Sunday of each quarter.
 The due date can be seen in EagleNet under Student Accounts by term or in the Quarterly Announcements.

 The following amounts are effective Summer 2021 through Spring 2022 quarter.

 *Tuition per year is based on a three-quarter academic year for both Undergraduate and Graduate degree programs.

-**Tuition per standard program length is based on four years needed for completion for Undergraduate degree programs and two years needed for completion for Graduate degree programs.
-Tuition per standard program length for the Doctor of Chiropractic program is more precise, as it is based on the number of credit hours needed to complete the degree (342).
+**Tuition per standard program length is based on four years (188 credit hours) needed for completion for most Undergraduate degree programs and two years (52 credit hours) needed for completion for most Graduate degree programs.
+Tuition per standard program length for the Doctor of Chiropractic program is based on the number of credit hours needed to complete the degree (342 credit hours).
 Lengths of completion for all LU programs can vary, depending on a student’s course load per quarter/year.

 General Fees: All Students

 This includes, but is not limited to, information technology, ePrint, parking, campus shuttles, lab fees, graduation, orientation, fitness center, intramural and club activities.